Diploma: United States

 In the United States, the word diploma usually refers to the physical document, especially in the context of academic degrees earned at the college or university level.
-That is, Americans normally draw a distinction between a diploma as documentary evidence of the award of an academic degree, and the underlying degree itself (which is not called a diploma).
+That is, Americans normally draw a distinction between a diploma as documentary evidence of the award of an academic degree, and the underlying degree itself, which is not called a diploma.

-The reason this distinction matters is that many American universities do not print diplomas until several weeks, months, or even up to a year after the dates on which graduates were formally awarded their degrees on their academic transcripts.
+The reason this distinction matters is that many American universities do not print diplomas until several weeks or months after the dates on which graduates were formally awarded their degrees on their academic transcripts.
 In other words, when a diploma says on its face that so-and-so degree was "given at [city] on [date]", the diploma itself was not physically handed to the holder on that date.
 (For ceremonial purposes, the documents handed out at graduation are simply certificates of participation in the graduation ceremony itself.)
 Thus, asking alumni when they received their diplomas is usually pointless; what really matters for most purposes (e.g., occupational licensing) is when they received their degrees.
 This important distinction can lead to some confusion when persons who obtained degrees at American universities are presenting their academic credentials in other countries.